vquaiato/gympass-race/README.md

 # Gympass

+This is the solution to this coding challenge [Gympass](https://github.com/Gympass/interview-test).

 This app was built using Elixir.
 Make sure that you have it installed on your machine ;)

 ## Running tests